Ark of the Covenant

 The Ark at Lake Tiberius or Thereabouts

-Muhammad had a word on the Ark and the Mahdi, our future world ruler who will bring Islam to the entire planet.
+Muhammad had a word on the Ark and the Mahdi, our future world ruler who mission will be to bring Islam to the entire planet.
 This was echoed in later hadith.

 Perhaps the Mahdi will be able to contribute to the dedication of Temple III.
 Who are the pesky Two Witnesses out there making a fuss?